TheOld/vscode-fluent-ui/README.md

 - [Carbon](https://marketplace.visualstudio.com/items?itemName=antfu.icons-carbon)

 The workbench is set to use Segoe UI Variable (the new standard font for Windows 11).
 I highly recommend downloading and installing it.
+If you don't, the theme will fallback to the default font.

 - [Segoe UI variable](https://docs.microsoft.com/en-us/windows/apps/design/downloads/#fonts)